Leping08/we-are-auto-front-end/README.md

 # New features to add
 - [ ] Add more features talking points to the homepage
+  - [ ] Race ratings
+  - [ ] Help keep the information up to date
   - [ ] Subscribe to be notified when new races are added to the site
-  - [ ] Get a weekly email with with the races upcoming in the weekend
+- [ ] Get a weekly email with with the races that were added in the last week and the upcoming races for the weekend
-  - [ ] Help keep the information up to date
-- [ ] Notifications
-- [ ] Race ratings

 <!-- Add tailwind css dark mode classes and only the classes.
 Keek any commented out code. -->